piafle3005/group3/use-cases/use-case-31.md

 ### Trigger

-A request for a countries population data is sent to the organisations population information database.
+A request for a cities population data is sent to the organisations population information database.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population information for the given countries.
+1. Employee requests population information for the given cities.
-2. Employee requests the countries population data from the organisations' database.
+2. Employee requests the cities population data from the organisations' database.
-3. Employee extracts countries population data from the database.
+3. Employee extracts cities population data from the database.
-4. Employee can share data with organisation, allowing for reports to be produced on that country.
+4. Employee can share data with organisation, allowing for reports to be produced on that city.

 ## EXTENSIONS

 3. **Invalid continent.**:
-    1. Employee is informed that the request for country population information is not valid.
+    1. Employee is informed that the request for city population information is not valid.

 ## SUB-VARIATIONS